Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Introduction

 The last few years have seen an increasing interest in the design of parallel algorithms.
 This has been largely caused by the successes of a number of massively parallel computation frameworks, such as MapReduce~\cite{DG04,DG08}, Hadoop~\cite{White12}, Dryad~\cite{IBYBF07}, or Spark~\cite{ZCFSS10}, which resulted in the need of active research for understanding the computational power of such systems.
 The \emph{Massively Parallel Computations (\MPC)} model, first introduced by Karloff et al.\ \cite{KSV10} have became the standard theoretical model of algorithmic study, as it provides a clean abstraction of these frameworks.

 The \MPC model shares many similarities to earlier models of parallel computation, for example with the PRAM model; indeed, it was quickly observed that it is easy to simulate a single step of PRAM in a constant number of rounds on \MPC~\cite{GSZ11,KSV10}, implying that a vast body of work on PRAM algorithms naturally translates to the \MPC model.

-However, the fact that the \MPC model allows for a lot of local computation (in principle, unbounded) enabled it to capture a more ``coarse--grained'' and meaningful aspect of parallelism.
-Recent works have brought a number of new algorithms for fundamental graph combinatorial and optimization problems that demonstrated that in many situations the \MPC model can be significantly more powerful than the PRAM.
-And so, for example, in a sequence of papers we have seen that the fundamental problems of connectivity (see, e.g., \cite{ASSWZ18,ASW19}), matching, maximal independent set, vertex cover and coloring (see, e.g., \cite{ABBMS17,BBDFHKU19,BHH19,chang2019complexity,CLMMOS18,GGKMR18,GU19,LMSV11}) can be solved in the \MPC model significantly faster than on the PRAM.
+However, the fact that the \MPC model allows for a lot of local computation (in principle, unbounded) enabled it to capture a more ``coarse-grained'' and meaningful aspect of parallelism.
+Recent works have brought a number of new algorithms for fundamental graph combinatorial and optimization problems that demonstrated that in many situations the \MPC model can be significantly more powerful than PRAM.
+And so, for example, in a sequence of papers we have seen that the fundamental problems of connectivity (see, e.g., \cite{ASSWZ18,ASW19}), matching, maximal independent set, vertex cover, coloring, etc (see, e.g., \cite{ABBMS17,ASZ20,BBDFHKU19,BDELM19,BDELMS19,BHH19,chang2019complexity,CLMMOS18,GGKMR18,GU19,LMOS20,LMSV11}) can be solved in the \MPC model significantly faster than on the PRAM.
 However, the common feature of most of these results is that they were relying on randomized algorithms, and very little research has been done to study deterministic algorithms.

 The main theme of this paper is to \emph{explore the power of the \MPC model in the context of deterministic algorithms}.
 In particular, we want to understand whether the \MPC model allows faster deterministic algorithms than in the PRAM-like models, in a similar way as it has demonstrated to do in the setting of randomized computations.